 Tellico Reservoir Land Management Plan

 Reservoir Land Management Plans (RLMPs) effectively guide land use approvals, private water use facility permitting, and resource management decisions on TVA-managed public land.
-Tellico RLMP was approved by the TVA Board of Directors in August 2000.
+A revision to the Tellico RLMP was approved by the TVA Chief Executive Officer in August 2022.

 Download Map (PDF)

 After approval of an RLMP by TVA, all future uses of TVA public lands on that reservoir must then be consistent with the allocations within the RLMP.
 In accordance with TVA policies and guidelines, allocation changes are only allowable under limited circumstances.
 The attachment at the link below describes the land use allocation changes that have occurred on Tellico Reservoir since the 2022 RLMP was completed.

 TVA land around Tellico Reservoir has been allocated for certain land uses as summarized in the table below.
 Please see the Final EA and Final RLMP revision for more information, including information about the other alternatives.